Cold shoulder: Etymology

 The first recorded use of the expression was in 1816 by Sir Walter Scott in the Scots language, in The Antiquary.
-This expression is a mistranslation of the Latin phrase dederunt umerum recedentem from the Book of Nehemiah 9.29 from the Vulgate Bible, which actually means "stubbornly they turned their backs on you", which comes from the Septuagint Bible's Greek equivalent ἔδωκαν νῶτον ἀπειθοῦντα.
-Latin umerus (often misspelled humerus) means both "shoulder" and "back":

 Ye may mind that the Countess's dislike did na gang farther at first than just shewing o' the cauld shouther ...

 Where "cauld" is the equivalent of cold and "shouther" means shoulder, which is further supported by contextual usage in The Antiquary.
-Neither eating nor food is expressed in the passage, but the phrase is presented in a rather allusive way.
 The phrase also appears in one of Scott's later works, St. Ronan's Well and after the 1820s it had travelled to the United States.
 Dated June 1839 in a letter to the editor in the New England newspaper The Bangor Daily Whig and Courier: